cratorrex/tpt2calc/README.md

   Basically calculates the expected amount of xp you'd get from era enemies.
   The form is pretty straightforward.

+## ElementDisableCalc  NEW!!
+  Calculates the cost of elemental disables based off the base cost.
+  This utility assumes that all elements' base cost is the same.

+ If you need to know what the cost of an element as your nth disable is, enter in your base cost and click calculate and match the corresponding values.
+(I don't have a proficiency at explaining things ;-;)

 ## ClearSpeedCalculator
  ### Helps calculate your average clearspeed based on: